 However, theorists dismiss what they call the “official story,” a term that carries no meaning and which is intended to disparage and cast doubt.
 There is no official story, merely a mainstream one.
 When the term is used, it is meant to suggest cover-up, tainted authorities, and a lie that enterprising conspiracy theorists must courageously break through and expose.

 But such investigations are almost invariably threadbare in terms of actual, provable evidence.
 When theorists allegedly examine whether a particular mass shooting was fabricated, they fail to take even the rudimentary step of checking with the county clerk’s office where the tragedy took place to see if victims’ death certificates are on file.
-Another major problem with how they operates is that if such documentation is presented, it is considered to be part of the conspiracy.
+Another major problem with how they operate is that if such documentation is presented, it is considered to be part of the conspiracy.
 That also goes for any grieving family member, hospital worker, or reporter who corroborates the “official story.”

 Standards of evidence are so loose that one conspiracy website found it unusual that there would be a dozen reporters at the World Trade Center and Pentagon within minutes, even though that could be said of persons in most professions in cities that size.
 Additionally, most major news agencies have police scanners running 24-7 and reporters go to work each day ready to speed to the scene of breaking news.